jawatson/gabc/README.md

 location of of a local copy of the file [larsen.fmt](https://github.com/jawatson/abc-larsen/blob/master/larsen.fmt).
 - Page numbering specifies the use and placement of page numbers in the rendered output.
+- 'Barfly Stress Model. abc2midi supports a couple of 'stress models' for stressing  notes when playing the file.
+Detail of how the stress model works may be found [https://abcmidi.sourceforge.io/#stressmodel](here).
+Note: In order for the stress model to work, the 'R:' (rhythm) parameter must be specified.

 ## Credits